brendondalaba/tldr-bible/src/content/bible/26-ezekiel.md

 group: 'Major Prophets'
 ---

-# Ezekiel
-*The God Who Restores His Glory Among His People*

-> “I will give you a new heart and put a new spirit in you.” — **Ezekiel 36:26**

-Ezekiel is a book of visions and hope.
-While living among the exiles in Babylon, Ezekiel receives powerful revelations of God’s glory, judgment, and future restoration.
-Through vivid imagery and Spirit-filled prophecy, he reminds God’s people that though they’ve been scattered and broken, God has not abandoned them — He will bring new life.

----

 ## Overview
 Ezekiel served as both prophet and priest during the Babylonian exile.
 His ministry began when Israel had lost everything — their land, their temple, and their hope.